saveourtool/diktat/info/guide/guide-chapter-4.md

 val myVariable: Map<Int, String> = emptyMap<Int, String>()
 ```

-However, the compiler can inherit type parameters from the right value (???).
+However, the compiler can inherit type parameters from the r-value (value assigned to a variable).
 Therefore, it will not force users to declare the type explicitly.
 These declarations are not recommended because programmers would need to find the return value and understand the variable type by looking at the method.

 **Invalid example**: